-In the fall of 2017 MassDOT rolled out there new project intake tool MaPIT, this tool has integrated the entire project initiation process into an online portal which both streamlines and modernizes the project development process.
+In the fall of 2017 MassDOT rolled out their new project intake tool MassDOT Project Intake Tool (MaPIT).
+MaPIT has integrated the entire project initiation process into an online portal which both streamlines and modernizes the project development process.
 The steps listed below are the same for the project developmentprocess; however these steps are now completed online instead of on paper.